Velas. Where I had the best Konkani food of my life and understood what a bad compromise city life is, over a rustic rural life – Shruti Soumya

-The Warlis are a tribe known for their art, nomadic lifestyle and it’s customs.
+The Warlis are a tribe known for their art, nomadic lifestyle and customs.
 Their community is a believer of nature interdependency and is accustomed to rural methods of living.
 They are known for their style of community living and collective sharing of responsibility, be it building someone’s house or working together on a farm.
-One such Warli village that I recently happened to visit through Swadesee, is Khambale village, located in the outskirts of Mumbai, in the Dahanu taluka of Palghar district.
+I recently happened to visit one such tribal village located in the outskirts of Mumbai through Swadesee.

 The village has pakka main arterial village road and narrow mud roads that provide access to individual houses.

-We were welcomed to a Warli artist, Sanjay Parhad’s house which is opposite a local Marathi medium school, Ashram.
+We were welcomed to a Warli artist, Sanjay’s house which is opposite a local Marathi medium school, Ashram.
 This school caters to a majority of the local kids till the 10th grade.
-People who can afford more fees send their children to English medium school in Vangaon, which is till the 12th grade.
+People who can afford more fees send their children to an English medium school in a nearby town, which is till the 12th grade.

 A long chat with Mr. Sanjay over a cup of tea, enlightened us about the inspiring lives the Warli lead.
 They carry immense love for nature and believe in the correlation of the existence of nature and humans.
 Evidence of this is seen in their style of construction, celebrations and customs.
 Sanjay’s house is made of natural materials with techniques of wattle and daub walls and mud flooring.
 They had recently replaced thatch roof with corrugated sheets to avoid yearly maintenance.
 Walls are made from boru stems weaved through strong bamboo frames and daubed with moist mix of mud and cow dung.
 A layer of cow dung is plastered over the wall for protection.